hrbrmstr/scimple/README.md

-scimple : Simultaneous Confidence Interval for Multinomial Proportion
+`scimple` : Tidy Simultaneous Confidence Interval for Multinomial Proportion

 This is a tidy version of the `CoinMinD` R package with some extra bits tossed in for good measure.